ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 - ***CIGIE (Council of the Inspectors General on Integrity and Efficiency)***: Focused on the U.S. federal government, CIGIE establishes forensic guidelines critical for cases within the Inspector General domain, ensuring integrity and reliability in government investigations.

-These groups do not always align perfectly, ISO's theoretical focus contrasts with ASTM's practical approach—but together, they establish guardrails that prevent forensics from devolving into inconsistency.
+These groups do not always align perfectly, ISO's theoretical focus contrasts with ASTM's practical approach, but together, they establish guardrails that prevent forensics from devolving into inconsistency.
 Think of cases where sloppy evidence tanked a trial, like a mishandled video or a lost chain of custody.
 From its 1999 origins to today, standards remain a shield against chaos, providing forensic practitioners with the structured guidance needed to navigate the ever-changing landscape of digital and multimedia evidence.

 ---